Powdery mildew in Mango

 Will you standby and do nothing about it?

-The disease is hard to remove like a WITCHES SPELL.
+Mango powdery mildew is hard to remove like a WITCHES SPELL.

-Farmers try using many fungicides.
+Farmers try using many fungicides to control the disease.

 However, most of them aren’t strong enough to remove it.